Coping With Epilepsy Epilepsy Research Program

 Other symptoms that are new that started a few weeks ago are temporary paralysis of a specific part of my body (occasionally a whole side of my body).
 The paralysis just lasts 30 seconds to a couple of minutes.
 It stops and then I have a few seconds to maybe a minute of no symptoms other than feeling "fuzzy" and then this is followed by about 30 seconds to a minute of burning neuropathy type pain.
 Sometimes after all of this, about 10 minutes later, I will have a headache (but not always).
 In the morning upon waking I have a different set of symptoms that consist of dreaming only instead of anything being visual it's just me hearing myself say a bunch of sentences using words that in my waking world I don't even know what they mean.
 I wake up and actually have to look some of the words up in the dictionary!
 I'm a well educated person with an extensive vocabulary so this is a really odd symptom.
 When I wake up like this if my eyes detect any daylight (even before I've opened my eyes) I will get an immediate headache.

 I went to the ER who said this must be some strange migraine variant.
 CT scan was normal.
 I can't have an MRI.
 Carotid ultrasound was normal.
 Blood work has all been normal.
-They sent me home and told me to follow up with neurologist.
-My neurologist. said this sounds more like seizure than migraine.
+They sent me home and told me to follow up with neuro.
+My neuro. said this sounds more like seizure than migraine.
 I was told paralysis with migraine tends to last hours not seconds to a few minutes, the thoughts and problems I'm having while falling asleep, waking up and the pattern, in general, she says sounds more like seizure.

 Triggers seem to be being on the computer, playing game on the computer, eating (can't tie it to a specific food but rather the mere act of eating seems to be the trigger.
 It is more likely to happen with dinner meal and never has happened with breakfast), Motion is one of my biggest triggers.
 I definately notice this gets much worse with lack of sleep and stress.